brilsergei/docker-for-work/README.md

     `git clone git@bitbucket.org:sergei_bril/tours.git .`

     Use default.sites.php, example.settings.php, example.drushrc.php files as base to configure the sites.
+Database username is root, password can be configured in docker-compose.yml (default is root), host is mariadb.

 4. Configure Drush.